msolovyov/brunch-phonegap-vuejs-onsen-starter/README.md

-# Phonegap app configured with brunch to use vue components and onsenui.
+# Phonegap app configured with brunch to use vue.js components and onsenui.

 I hadn't seen an example online combining all of these libraries together configured for building with brunch.